-Weekly syllabi are available on Penn Charter's online Assignments learning management system, PC Hub.
+Weekly syllabi are available on Penn Charter's online learning management system, PC Hub.
 Students with short or prolonged absences should first check the PC Hub for assignments and related course materials.
 Should students need clarification on assignments, they should email the teacher directly.
 In the event that books or other course materials need to be sent home, students or parents/guardians should phone or email the Upper School office between 9:00 and 11:00 am.

-Early dismissals for medical or family emergencies require Early notification to the division office.
+Early dismissals for medical or family emergencies require notification to the division office.
 Parents should direct notes and/or calls to the Upper School office.
 Students should sign out and sign back in (if they return before the end of the school day) in the Upper School office.
-Documentation of any appointment is required from the care provider's office in question.
-Please note that students are not allowed to call during the day to request an early dismissal from a parent, nor are students allowed to sign themselves out.
+Documentation of any appointment is required from the care provider's office in ques-